NicLew/Chordinate/README.md

 1. Choose from the list of additional features we have listed or imagine your own!

-2. If you choose from our list of features, look up the enhancement in GitHub Issues.
+2. If you choose from our list of features, look up the **enhancement** tag in GitHub Issues.
 Assign yourself that issue to show that it is claimed.
 If you still have questions, contact us at chordinate.help@gmail.com.

 4. If your feature adds any new media (such as new images or sounds), make sure they are under compatible licenses.